influenzanet/cluster-management/README.md

 6. Microservice specific sections, containing configurations of the Kubernetes [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [service](https://kubernetes.io/docs/concepts/services-networking/service/) for each of the microservices.
 This includes docker image paths for each microservice, environment variables, port configurations and persistent volume attachments if needed.
 The most important value you need to change for each microservice is the location of the Dockerhub image:

-Each microservice has its own entry in the values file and can be overriden:
+Each microservice has its own entry in the values file and can be overridden:

 - svcEmailClient
 - svcLogging